thiagarajant/qqq_tqqq_allocation/stock_analysis_webapp/DOCKER_README.md

-# Docker Setup for Stock Analysis Web Application
+# Docker Setup for Stock Market Analysis Web Application

-This document explains how to run the Stock Analysis Web Application using Docker, making it easy to deploy in any environment.
+This document explains how to run the Stock Market Analysis Web Application using Docker, making it easy to deploy in any environment.

 ## Prerequisites